-- Tribal Broadband Connectivity Grants ($1 billion)
+- Tribal Broadband Connectivity Program ($1 billion)

 - Connecting Minority Communities Pilot Program ($285 million)

-- Broadband Infrastructure Deployment Grants ($300 million)
+- Broadband Infrastructure Program ($300 million)

 The Tribal and Minority Communities Toolkit is designed to help telecommunications providers, tribal communities, academic institutions, and local governments develop businesses cases underlying grant applications.